What is the autoimmune protocol AIP?

 There is a recommended order of reintroductions, as well as a recommended timeline for reintroductions.
-Further, you can read about the ins and outs of reintroductions here.
+You can read all about the ins and outs of the reintroduction phase here.

 The length of time spent in the reintroduction phase of the autoimmune protocol is highly dependent on individual needs and circumstances.